Ph.D. in Environment and Sustainability

 - Two personal statements, each with suggested length of no more than 1,000 words:

-- First Statement: Please follow the instructions for the “Personal History Statement” on the general graduate admissions form, with one modification.
+- First Statement: Please follow the instructions for the “Statement of Purpose” on the general graduate admissions form.
 As part of this statement, please include, as appropriate for you, some discussion about your experience with research.
 This might include, for example, discussion of research projects you have been engaged in or observed, what you learned from these, what you found particularly rewarding or challenging about them, or how these experiences and observations have influenced your current ambitions and plans.

 - Second Statement: We want to hear about your plans and ambitions – for graduate study and beyond – and how these relate to this PhD program in particular.
 What do you want to do, what do you want to know, what questions do you want to answer?
 This can be as broad or as specific and detailed as you wish.
 Why are you applying to this interdisciplinary environment and sustainability program, rather than to a disciplinary graduate program in one of the fields most relevant to your interests?
+Please also indicate any potential faculty advisors that you have been in contact with.
 Please upload this statement in the “Supporting Document” section of the application.

 Preliminary consultation with potential advisors: